Car Accident Attorneys

 Phoenix Car Accident Lawyers

-Auto accidents are some of the most common types of matters that our personal injury team handles.
+Our team knows car accident cases.
 With offices throughout Arizona and across the Southwest, our law firm brings the resources and personal touch you can depend on for responsive and attentive legal guidance.

 The Lamber-Goodnow Injury Law Team invests in your case.
 We are compassionate, dedicated and experienced advocates litigating cases that involve injuries ranging from minor damages to fatalities.
 We manage all legal aspects of your case and remain in constant contact with you.
 Our innovative legal services are customized to your case and fully supported in aggressive pursuit of your best possible outcome.

 Our Phoenix car accident lawyers take the appropriate critical steps swiftly and in accord with your unique situation.

 Insurance companies may not have your best interests in mind when you are trying to recover damages after your auto accident.
 Insurance companies make money by taking premiums paid by drivers and then paying out as little as possible if those same paying customers are injured in an auto accident.
 This oftentimes means that legitimate claims for auto accident injuries may be drastically minimized in their severity or value.